xrsheffield/website-1/content/events/main-monday-meeting-2.md

 ### This week's topics

-Plan our welcome meeting on 11th December
+To plan our welcome meeting on 11th December

 ### Where?